STARTING is 50% job done

 With all of these instructions jotted down on paper, I began writing my blog.

-The points I prepared earlier was of great help since I just ended up expanding on all of them.
+The points I prepared earlier were of great help since I just ended up expanding on all of them.
 According to my topic, I wrote about all that I knew with additional research too.

 While writing my blog post, I zoned out a little and couldn’t stay focused on my work.
 So I surfed through a few sites to help me continue writing.